stackcheats/stacksheets/Replace-H2-with-Postgres.md

 </Configuration>
 ```

-Comment the LDAP User-Store-Manager configurations and uncomment the JDBC User-Store-Manager.
-This will change our default LDAP user store with JDBC user store.
+Further, comment the LDAP user store manger configurations and uncomment the JDBC user store manager.
+This is to change our default LDAP user store with JDBC user store.